fredgibbs/fredgibbs.github.io/courses/food-diet-health.md

 No Class: Work on your final presentations!

 #### FRI
 Thanksgiving: No Class!
-Eat Well!!
+Eat Well!! (and help in the kitchen)
 </div>